 If you are experiencing any of the signs mentioned above, your neighbourhood plumbers can repair and replace the faulty parts as well as entire appliances; this will ensure that your family isn’t inconvenienced during the long winters in Toronto, Markham, Mississauga and the greater Toronto area in general.

 Our technicians are insured and experienced in all aspects of water heater repair water heater repair in Toronto and surrounding areas.
-So before you invest in a new hot water tank, call us to schedule a maintenance run or learn more about our services.
+So before you invest in a new hot water tank, contact us or call 416-531-9191 directly.